Mustafaalua/Detector_Detection/readme.md

     * ```realPixelLength``` = [ mm ]
     * ```gridMillimeterLength``` = [ mm ]

-    The formula is used in two different parts and one should be careful if one is changed.
-The first place is, where all the dsd's is processed because we get the magnification too.
+    The formula is used in two distinct parts, and one should be careful if one is changed.
+The first place is where all the dsd's is processed because we get the magnification too.
 The second place is, where the image is scaled down to a reference image and the magnification is calculated to check accuracy but is not used afterwards.

-* **Spelling mistakes** The script comments has some spelling mistakes, weird sentences or bad grammar, that need to be run through and corrected.
+* **Spelling mistakes** The script comments have some spelling mistakes, weird sentences, or bad grammar, which need to be run through and corrected.

-* **Better imagery in readme** The images in this file is done with microsoft paint, which was the only immediate editing tool available and could be done with better tools for more consistent images.
+* **Better imagery in readme** The images in this file is done with microsoft paint, which is the only immediate editing tool available and could be done with better tools for more consistent images.